Can you sue for Mental anguish and Emotional Distress?

-PERSONAL INJURY, EMOTIONAL DISTRESS AND COMPENSATION
+PERSONAL INJURY, emotional distress claims AND COMPENSATION

 Personal injury cases change lives.
 No one makes it through a personal injury from an accident without something being affected.
 It’s not just physical pain and injury that people suffer from, either; people can endure emotional suffering and mental anguish.